Orbital Migration of Interacting Stellar Mass Black Holes in Disks around Supermassive Black Holes: Introduction

 \section{Introduction}

 The Advanced Laser Interferometer Gravitational-Wave Observatory (LIGO) has detected the merger of stellar mass black holes (sBHs) more massive than those previously inferred from electromagnetic observations in our own Galaxy.
-The high end of the black hole (BH) merger rate inferred from LIGO detections, 12--212~Gpc$^{-3}$~yr$^{-1}$ \citep{abbott}, challenges existing models.
-A high rate of BH mergers, if confirmed, implies that additional mechanisms might be needed to form more massive BHs and allow them to merge in the Local Universe at a greater rate than previously anticipated.
+Additionally, while isolated binary evolution could potentially account for the high sBH merger rate inferred from LIGO detections, 52.9$^{+55.6}_{-27.0}$~Gpc$^{-3}$yr$^{-1}$ \citep{Belczynski,LIGO}, an additional mechanism of sBH mergers in the Local Universe would ease several of the assumptions necessary in these models.

-It has been suggested that over-massive stellar mass black holes are most likely to form in galactic nuclear star clusters \citep{Hopman:2006aa,OLeary,Antonini_rasio,rodriguez}.
+It has been suggested that over-massive sBHs are most likely to form in galactic nuclear star clusters \citep{Hopman:2006aa,OLeary,Antonini_rasio,rodriguez}.
 The gas disks in active galactic nuclei (AGN) are particularly promising locations for the formation and merger of over-massive sBHs.
 As \cite{mckernan14, mckernan18} point out, these gas disks will act to decrease the inclination of intersecting orbiters and harden existing binaries, already making them interesting possible locations for LIGO detections of merging sBHs.
-The recent discovery of a possible BH cusp in the core of our own Galaxy \citep{bahcall_wolf,Hailey_2018} lends further weight to this possibility.
+The recent discovery of a possible black hole (BH) cusp in the core of our own Galaxy \citep{bahcall_wolf,Hailey_2018} lends further weight to this possibility.

 Orbiters in a gas disk exchange angular momentum with the surrounding gas, leading to a change in semi-major axis known as migration.
 Migration of objects embedded within the disk provides opportunities for sBHs to form binaries if they encounter each other at small relative velocities; in particular at far smaller relative velocities than in gas-free star clusters \citep{mckernan2012,mckernan18,leigh}.
 If a gas disk is locally isothermal, the gas torques cause all isolated orbiters to migrate inward \citep{goldreich_tremaine,ward,tanaka}.
 However in the more realistic case of a disk with an adiabatic midplane, for some values of the radial density and temperature gradients the torque from the disk can also lead to outward migration \citep{paardekooper_mellema}.